Trump’s doctor leans on health privacy law to duck questions

 Speaking on MSNBC, Pelosi argued that a president has an obligation to be fully transparent about health care concerns.
 Selective disclosure is “not what the public is owed about the state of health of the president of the United States.”

+A president’s doctors “bear responsibility not only to the president, but also to a public counting on neutral, objective information,” Bailey said in a statement.

+“The patient-physician relationship is paramount in medicine, including the right to privacy and confidentiality that allows for open communication between the patient and physician, which all patients are entitled to,” she added.
+“At the same time, it is important for our presidents to provide open and transparent information about their health.”

-McGraw is now chief regulatory officer with Ciitizen, a health technology company she cofounded that helps people collect and organize their medical records to help them get the best treatment.
+Privacy lawyer McGraw is now chief regulatory officer with Ciitizen, a health technology company she cofounded that helps people collect and organize their medical records to help them get the best treatment.

 Peters is a health privacy and data security expert with Polsinelli, a national law firm serving a range of business clients.